Prescrypto/WPCI/README.md

 $ cd /vagrant/
 $ gunicorn app:application --bind=0.0.0.0:8000 --timeout 120
 ```
+When running locally, disable OAuthlib's HTTPs verification.
+ACTION ITEM for developers:
+   When running in production *do not* leave this option enabled.
+   os.environ['OAUTHLIB_INSECURE_TRANSPORT'] = '1'

 ## Latex Notes

 - TO ADD new package => Just add the package on `texlive.packages` file and do a vagrant up
 - TexLive install Dir => `./build/.texlive` on vagrant `/vagrant/build/.textlive`